closedLoop/prompt-to-code/taskforce/cli/README.md

     tf set org <org>  # Sets the current organization tf get org        # Gets the current organization

-    tf orgs  # Lists all organizations the user is a part of tf org <org>  # Shows an organization tf org create <org>  # Creates an organization tf org delete <org>  # Deletes an organization
+    tf org list  # Lists all organizations the user is a part of tf org <org>  # Shows an organization tf org create <org>  # Creates an organization tf org delete <org>  # Deletes an organization